Perfect Options to Pet-proof Your Rental Property

 Specify Limits on the Number of Pets

-You might want to impose limits on the number of pets a tenant can keep.
-Or, consider setting weight limits to restrict certain kinds of animals in your units.
+You might want to limit the number of pets a tenant can keep or set weight limits to restrict certain kinds of animals in your units.
 This way, you can still attract pet owners.

-Be sure to spend time screening potential tenants to confirm that they are responsible pet owners.
+Be sure to screen potential tenants to confirm they are responsible pet owners.
 Getting qualified tenants who are pet owners helps you focus on other pet-proofing initiatives and spare your rental property from possible pet damage.

 Protect Floors With Heavy-duty Rugs

 If you are worried about a tenant's pet ruining your floors, you can pet-proof them by installing area rugs.
-This affordable solution doubles as a way to welcome potential tenants with a cozy atmosphere.
-They also give a touch of personality since rugs come in various colors and designs.
+This affordable solution also welcomes potential tenants with a cozy atmosphere.
+Rugs, which come in various colors and designs, also add a touch of personality.

 Invest in Durable Flooring Options